edmondchuc/web-chat-app/README.md

 ```
 The username is used to show the user's name who sent the message.
 The group and channel name are unique IDs for the message.
 The message itself is a string of text.
 The `profileImage` is a path string to the statically served profile image on the server.
 The `isFile` is a boolean which denotes whether this message is a text message or an image file being sent.

+## Separation of Responsibilities
+The chat application is separated into two parts, the client and the server.
+The client is created using the Angular framework.
+The client manages the models and views (components in Angular), which involves the dashboard, groups, channels and login.
+These components make up the single-page application (SPA) of the web chat app.

+The server (back-end) is RESTful because it does not maintain any state.
+It has a number of routes which manages CRUD actions.
+The server connects to a MongoDB database which contains the data on the users and their messages, channels, groups and other information.

 ## REST API
 The REST API on the Node.js server was implemented using the Express library.